openhatch/oh-mainline/docs/tutorials/add_user_project.rst

   Click on 'Add a project' in the 'Manage projects' section.
 - A form will be displayed then fill it out as follows:

-  Type a project name: A suitable name for your project.
+  Type a project name:
+    - A suitable name for your project.

-  Describe this project: A short description about your project.
+  Describe this project:
+    - A short description about your project.

   Check the 'receive maintainer updates' Box if you want to receive updates geared towards project maintainers, including:
-   -	new contributors
+    - New contributors
-   -	people who click the 'I want to help' button
+    - People who click the 'I want to help' button

-  Describe your involvement: Your involvement could include patches, translations, design ideas, leadership roles, or any other kind of contribution.
+  Describe your involvement:
+    - Your involvement could include patches, translations, design ideas, leadership roles, or any other kind of contribution.

   Some things you could link to:
     - bug report
     - archived post to a mailing list
     - staff page
     - WebSVN

 - Once you are done, click on 'Save and Publish'.